PeterCamilleri/CX16/docs/tools.md

 # Tools

-This section contains information and discussions about the tools used in this repository.
+This section contains information and discussions about the development tools, many used in this repository.
 When I began working on this code and documentation repository, I needed a set of tools to allow code to be written and tested.
-My requirements
+My requirements were:
-were:

 1. A 6502 assembler that supports the W65C02S, flexible macros, include files and could create linkable objects.